 My only minor little grumble was the wooden cutlery, I just couldn’t get enough on my fork and because we’d chosen to sit on the terrace overlooking the sea, my food soon got a bit cold.
 I’ll just have to take my own knife and fork next time, ha ha!

 It was also a bit disappointing to see the use of single use plastic cups for the drinks at the bar.
 The folk behind Riley’s clearly care about the environment as they regularly organise beach clean-ups but they could go a step further by ditching the plastic cups.
 I’m sure diners wouldn’t mind leaving a deposit for the use of a Riley’s tankard or mug… just an idea.
+(Update – I have been reliably informed that the cups are bio-plastic and are therefore biodegradable, that sounds more like it!)

 Oh, I nearly forgot to tell you what James had, he went for the ‘Chargrilled Mackerel Wrap’, which was served deconstructed and was a much bigger dish than expected.
 James said it was just as tasty as it looked.